nooomski/cosmjs-sandbox/README.md

 # CosmJS beginner sandbox

-To reproduce issue on Cosmos SDK v0.46
+To reproduce issue on Cosmos SDK v0.46:

-## Local chain
+## Set up Local chain
-Make sure to nuke your .simapp folder or set a different home directory and checkout `v0.46.0-beta2` in your SDK folder
+Make sure to nuke your .simapp folder or set a different home directory and checkout and build `v0.46.0-beta2` in your SDK folder

 ```sh
 simd config chain-id demo